axyoung/axyoung.github.io/Masters_coursework.md

 I found this course to be quite interesting and a change of pace from other computer science courses I had recently taken.
 In this graduate level programming langauges course we looked into how to verify correctnes of programs and static program analysis.
-To go further, I learned that extracting properties of programs is approximating their semantics.
+To elaborate, I learned that extracting properties of programs is approximating their semantics.

 ## ANALYSIS OF ALGORITHMS